SxT-Community/SXTCLI_Shell_Functions/README.md

 &nbsp;
 # Requirements
 This is a wrapper around the existing SXTCLI, thus assumes you have the SXTCLI installed and working, version v0.0.5 or higher.
-Also requires some light knowledge of the shell / zsh / commandline interface works.
+Also requires some light knowledge of  the shell / zsh / commandline interface.

 For more information on installing the CLI, see the official CLI documentation: https://docs.spaceandtime.io/docs/sxtcli